sstevens2/MozFellApp2016/Application.md

 I do so using methods not biased by what can be grown in the lab, such as metagenomics and single cell genomics.

 ### Describe to us your current research team.
 (50 words)
-I am a PhD Candidate in an academic lab.
+I am a PhD Candidate in an academic lab that studies the microbial ecology of both natural(lakes) and engineered(wastewater) systems.
 Our lab currently consists of thirteen graduate students(including me!), one post-doctoral researcher, one assistant scientist, and one AMAZING professor.
-I often help out by teaching others computation and dealing with some administrative details since we have so many graduate students.

 ### Describe to us how open science advances your research.
 (100 words)
 Open science is a key part of my work starting at the sample collection.